DigiPie/digidocs/docs/R/data-frame.md

-# R Basics / Data Frame and Coercion
+# R Basics / Data frame and coercion
-_Last updated on 6 Feb 19_

 This section covers Data Frame, Coercion and NA values.

-## Data Frame creation
+## Data frame creation
 ### `data.frame`
 The function `data.frame(...)` is used to create a new data frame.